If you are a subscription Administrator, you see a Settings button in your RowShare home page toolbar:

 You can activate and deactivate members as needed.
 Deactivating a member removes his access to your subscription.
 You do not pay for inactive users.

 Users can also be granted additional roles:

 - Super User: Gives access to all tables in the subscription with the same rights as the table owners.

-- Administrators have all these rights combined.
-The user who creates a RowShare Business subscription is Administrator by default.
+- Administrators also have all permissions on all tables, and they can also access this Subscription Settings page.
+The user who creates a RowShare subscription is its first Administrator.

 Read-only users can access your subscription and browse the tables as any other user.
 There are two critical differences between read-only and regular users:

 - Obviously, they can't write!
 Regardless of the access rights set on a table, their access to the subscription tables is always read-only.

 - You can add more read-only users than your subscription user limit:

 - Free subscription can have up to 3 read-only users (on top of the 3 read-write users)